 Learn to make your favourite Asian dishes!

 For those ‘foodies’ amongst you, South East Asia can be a culinary adventure!
-From tongue tantalizing curries, to flavorsome soups, spicy salads, tangy stir fries and enough different types of noodle and rice dishes that you could eat a different one for breakfast, lunch and dinner for a whole year!
+From tongue tantalizing curries to flavoursome soups, spicy salads, tangy stir-fries and enough different types of noodle and rice dishes that you could eat a different one for breakfast, lunch and dinner for a whole year!

 After indulging in all that delicious food on your travels why not learn to cook a few classics to impress the folks back home?
 There are many cooking schools across the region where you can do a full or half-day course to cook your favourite dishes.
 Many cooking classes include a visit to the local market so that you can discover all of the fresh ingredients that go into the recipes.
 And once you’ve slaved over that hot stove, the best bit is that you get to eat everything you make!

-Thai food is famous for it’s rich flavours and spices and the dishes are creative and diverse.
-Lemongrass, kaffir lime, galangal, ginger, garlic, Thai sweet basi and of course chillis… are just some of the Thai herbs and spices that you will learn to use in your recipes.
-Succulent prawns, fresh fish, chicken, beef and a wide diversity of fresh vegetables from morning glory to chinese broccoli go into making famous Thai dishes such as Tom Yum Gung, Pad Thai, Massaman curry, Thai green curry, Penang curry and more!
-Oh and if you’re looking to create authentic ‘Thai-style’ don’t forget a generous helping of that most popular of Thai ingredients, the pungent fish sauce!
+Thai food is famous for its rich flavours and spices and the dishes are creative and diverse.
+Lemongrass, kaffir lime, galangal, ginger, garlic, Thai sweet basil and of course chillis… are just some of the Thai herbs and spices that you will learn to use in your recipes.
+Succulent prawns, fresh fish, chicken, beef and a wide diversity of fresh vegetables from morning glory to Chinese broccoli go into making famous Thai dishes such as Tom Yum Gung, Pad Thai, Massaman curry, Thai green curry, Penang curry and more!
+Oh, and if you’re looking to create authentic ‘Thai-style’ don’t forget a generous helping of that most popular of Thai ingredients, the pungent fish sauce!

 Tom Yum Gung (Thai spicy prawn soup)

 Perhaps the country’s most famous dish – Thai Green Curry

 A colourful set of fresh ingredients from the local market